-By now, you probably know that soft proofing is a valuable tool which allows you to simulate on your screen how colors and tones will print.
-It takes into consideration the whiteness of the paper and how in-gamut these tones are.
-Programs like Lightroom and Photoshop, which happen to be the two most used programs for soft proofing even provide you gamut warnings which show you if certain tones in your soft proof preview may run into limitations.
-In other words the printer might or might not be able to achieve those tones.
-There are plenty of tutorials on YouTube on how to soft proof and many of our customers do utilize soft proofing but it is something you cannot do halfway.
-Its an all or nothing process otherwise your example preview may not be accurate.
-Below are a three common mistakes we see when people soft proof.
+This process takes into consideration the whiteness of the paper and how in-gamut (within the color range of a printer’s capability) these tones are.
+Programs like Lightroom and Photoshop, which happen to be the two most used programs for soft proofing even provide you gamut warnings that show you if certain tones in your soft proof preview may run into limitations.
+In other words, the printer might or might not be able to achieve those tones.
+There are plenty of tutorials on YouTube on how to soft-proof and many of our customers do utilize soft proofing but it is something you cannot do halfway.
+It’s an all-or-nothing process otherwise your example preview may not be accurate.
+Below are three common mistakes we see when people soft-proof.

 Mistake # 1: Not properly calibrating your monitor

-I want to start off by stating DO NOT use the calibration print we offer as a way to calibrate your monitor if you plan to soft proof.
-The calibration print you can get from us or from other color labs are good to give you a general sense of how tones print in comparison to your computer screen but no where accurate enough to accurately soft proof.
+I want to start off by stating DO NOT use the calibration print we offer as a way to calibrate your monitor if you plan to soft-proof.
+The calibration print you can get from us or from other color labs is good to give you a general sense of how tones print in comparison to your computer screen but is not accurate enough to accurately soft proof.
 Only a hardware device that can calibrate your monitor is going to achieve the accuracy needed.